Rob is an avid traveller and self-professed 'man of the world'. He is passionate about his home city, Manchester, & travelling the world.

 By the turn of the 21st century, the decisions of these 20th-century visionaries had begun to strangle and suffocate Birmingham.
 The concrete facades of so many of these once-futuristic monoliths were now badly decaying both inside and out.
 The wide roads that had appeared spacious and allowed for free-moving traffic in the '60s were now choked up with traffic and badly polluting the city air, leading to higher rates of respiratory diseases among citizens.
 These roads had become physical and mental barriers, cutting off one part of the city from another.

 The elevated walkways, shopping precincts and underpasses which had been designed to be oases for pedestrians now felt oppressive, intimidating and in need of serious investment.
 A new vision was needed for city: one that prioritised people over cars; high-quality public spaces over sprawling developments; spatial masterplanning and a more inclusive approach to design.
+And so the urban redevelopment of Birmingham began.

 Finding Harmony Between Function and Form